Adam Gase: Detroit Lions

 Gase left LSU and the college ranks to become a scouting assistant for the Detroit Lions.
 He was hired by Steve Mariucci.
 Gase worked as a scouting assistant from 2003 to 2005.
 He also added the role of offensive assistant for the 2005 season.

 Gase stayed with the Lions under new head coach Rod Marinelli and was promoted to the team's offensive quality control coach for the 2006 season.
 In 2007, Mike Martz promoted Gase to the team's quarterbacks coach.

 San Francisco 49ers

 In 2008, Gase joined Mike Martz as an offensive assistant coach for the San Francisco 49ers as the team went 7–9.

 Denver Broncos

 As the offensive coordinator of the Denver Broncos under John Fox, Gase was on the sidelines during Peyton Manning's record-breaking passing season in 2013.
 Gase and the Broncos appeared in Super Bowl XLVIII but fell to the Seattle Seahawks in a 43–8 blowout loss.
 After the successful 2013 season, Gase stayed on as the offensive coordinator for the 2014 season.
+After Fox was fired after their loss to the Indianapolis Colts in the playoffs, he was not retained by new head coach Gary Kubiak.

 Chicago Bears

-After the Chicago Bears hired John Fox as their new head coach, Gase joined the team as Fox's offensive coordinator once again.
-In Gase's only season as the Bears offensive coordinator, the team finished 18th in total offense, while also recording 5,514 total net yards and 344.6 per game, while finishing 6–10.
+After the Chicago Bears hired Fox as their new head coach, Gase joined the team as his offensive coordinator once again.
+In Gase's only season as the Bears offensive coordinator, the team finished 18th in total offense, while also recording 5,514 total net yards and 344.6 per game.
+The Bears finished 6–10.